DamianStanger/codingInterview/README.md

 ### Advanced follow up: ###
  * Scenario: Every time the program is run it is to write the resulting string to a data base.
 We are not going to write the DB code yet (another team is writing that), we need to write a test that ensures a call to the DB is made through an interface with the correct data, they can use a mocking framework if they like, or a test double, its upto them.
 But do they know what to do? and can they do real TDD?

+## Fizz Buzz (Node) example walk through notes for the interviewer ##
+This starts from nothing, what is contained here is interview notes and a sample solution